City One: Transportation

-The City One bus terminal is the terminus of route 61R and 88R operated by Citybus and route 682C operated by New World First Bus.
+The City One bus terminal is the terminus of route 61R and 88R operated by Citybus.
 Citybus operates several routes from City One to the central business district in Kowloon and on the Hong Kong Island.
 Many Kowloon Motor Bus bus routes serve City One as a hub, services to Kowloon, Hong Kong Island and other suburbs in the north New Territories are run with high frequency.
 Long Win Bus (Airbus) route A41 express service connects City One to the Hong Kong International Airport.
 Green Public light buses connects City One to the rest of Sha Tin with routes to Fo Tan, Ma On Shan and Tai Wai.
 Red Public light buses operate to/from Mong Kok after hours.